Living and Studying in Australia

-Melbourne, the capital of the State of Victoria recorded 4,442,918 in population in 2014.
-This makes Melbourne the second largest city population the Australia next to Sydney.
+Melbourne, the capital of the State of Victoria recorded 4,485,211 in population in 2016.
+This makes Melbourne the second largest population in Australia, next to Sydney.

-Melbourne is a vibrant, cosmopolitan city of over three million people that enjoys clean fresh air and beautiful parks and gardens.
+Melbourne is a vibrant, cosmopolitan city of over four million people who enjoy clean fresh air and beautiful parks and gardens.
 A city of magnificent architecture, Melbourne prides itself on its spectacular combination of the old and the new.
 Glorious parks and gardens, elegant streetscapes, and warm ethnic communities combine to make Melbourne one of Australia’s most popular destinations for migrants and tourists.

 You can find lots of useful information about living and studying in Australia at www.studyinaustralia.gov.au.
 The web site also includes a useful guide about studying and living in Australia that you can download.